Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Sāvatthī.
-At that time, the Buddha told Mahāpajāpatī: “One time, the Tathāgata was at Sāvatthī.
+The Buddha was staying in Sāvatthī.
+At that time, the Buddha told Mahāpajāpatī: “One time, the Tathāgata was in Sāvatthī.
 Then the group-of-six bhikkhunīs asked for ghee at the ghee market, for oil at the oil market, for honey at the honey market, for sugar at the sugar market, for meat at the meat market, for fish at the fish market, for milk at the milk market, for curd at the curd market, and ate it.
 Lay people blamed them: ‘Why does the renunciate Gotama praise fewness of wishes and criticizes having many wishes?’
 To be explained in detail as in the bhikkhus’ analysis.
 Gotamī, the bhikkhunīs should therefore also train as follows.
 Gotamī, one time when I was staying in Kapilavatthu in the Sakyan monastery, I allowed sick bhikkhunīs to ask for good food.”
 The Buddha told Mahāpajāpatī Gotamī: “Convene all the bhikkhunīs living in the vicinity of Sāvatthī. … Those who have already heard it should listen again:

 Final Ruling